 So when should you apply for Social Security?
 Well, the age at which the most people start collecting is 62, and despite those reduced benefit checks, it's still a smart move for many people.
 Here are three reasons why you might want to apply at 62 yourself.

-Reason No. 2: Delaying may not be worth it
+Reason No. 1: It might not be worth it to delay

-That can make delaying seem like a no-brainer move, but hold on.
-The Social Security Administration has explained, "If you live to the average life expectancy for someone your age, you will receive about the same amount in lifetime benefits no matter whether you choose to start receiving benefits at age 62, full retirement age, age 70 or any age in between."
-After all, if you delay starting to collect from age 67 to age 70, you will miss out on three years' worth of payments (albeit smaller ones) -- that's 36 payments.
+As the Social Security Administration has explained: "If you live to the average life expectancy for someone your age, you will receive about the same amount in lifetime benefits no matter whether you choose to start receiving benefits at age 62, full retirement age, age 70 or any age in between."

 The Motley Fool has a disclosure policy.